Guidelines I used for picking the Bridesmaids

 3. Reception - 75% of total cost

 5. Cake - Included in Reception package.
-We picked our cake and flavors in June with Flour Power.
+We picked our cake and flavors 5 months before our wedding day.
 Check with your venue if they include the cake as well.

-10. Invitations - I ordered invitations from David's Bridals' website on July 4, 2012 with the goal to send the invitations by mid-Aug.
+10. Invitations - I ordered invitations from David's Bridals' website 4 months before our wedding with the goal to send the invitations 2.5 months before our wedding.
 I was happy with them so I suggest you look at the David's Bridal websites for the invitations before you go look somewhere else.
 I think it's a pretty good price range for the quality.
 They also let you get a free sample.

 14. Rehearsal Dinner invitations - Don't forget this as it's a nice touch to your personal party group.

 15. Menu Cards - This is a nice touch on each plate. (scroll down to the bottom to see my menu)